 For technology on which the EGI federated cloud heavily relies, a Technology Provider questionnaire was produced to ensure that the technology is reasonably secure and suitable for use in the EGI infrastructure.
 The idea is that this questionnaire is filled in for any technology which is deployed on the EGI infrastructure, and on which EGI relies.
 This provides some assurance that at least at the time this questionnaire is filled in, it does not contradict EGI security policy.
 It is not a full security analysis of the software.
 This questionnaire may be filled in by the developers, which is the case for software being developed for use on our infrastructure.
 Or it may be filled in by someone who is selecting a technology, or who has expertise in that technology in EGI.
 A version of the Technology provider questionnaire was approved at the EGI Operations management board in September 2015.
 Security risks assessment

-EGI Security Threat Risk assessment with focus on the EGI Federated cloud and the changing EGI environment is being carried out and is near completion.
+EGI Security Threat Risk assessment with focus on the EGI Federated cloud and the changing EGI environment is being carried out at the time of writing and is near completion.
 A similar approach to that in 2012 is being carried out.
-First a team of people to carry out the work was established, this included people from CSIRT, the SVG, the EGI Federated cloud, SPG, and others.
+First a team of people to carry out the work was established, this included people from CSIRT, the Sosftware Vulnerbility Group, the EGI Federated cloud, Security Policy Group, and others.
 Then a draft set of threats was produced, starting from the list from 2012 but adding new ones both from general experience since then and those associated with Virtualization and the Federated Cloud.
 These threats were divided into various categories, and members of the team were asked to take one or two categories each and improve on them, and provide a description of or update the current situation.
 Then the team were invited to comment, add others.
 A list of 103 threats was produced, in 18 different categories.
 Then all members of the team were invited to provide their opinion on the 'likelihood' and 'Impact' of each threat, according to certain guidelines.
 In all 10 members of the team returned a spreadsheet with their opinion of likelihood and impact, and the average risk was computed from this.
 At present, the report is being prepared, including suggestions for mitigation of some of the highest risk threats, and is due shortly.

 Roadmap for the EGI production infrastructure